 - Clear vegetation rubbish around the air conditioner.
 Once you’ve gotten rid of bigger debris within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly clean the equipment’s fins.
-Bent fins can also hurt performance, so you can attempt to straighten them with a blunt knife.
+Bent fins can also hurt performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the unit.
 Don’t get moisture on the fan motor.

 When air conditioning systems don’t have adequate refrigerant, they’ll have to work much harder to remove heat and humidity from your residence.

 Here are several signs that your system is losing refrigerant: